 Proteus on the runway at the Mojave airport

-A small Airborne Real-Time Imaging System (ARTIS) camera, developed by HyperSpectral Sciences, Inc., under ERAST, was demonstrated during the summer of 1999 when it took visual and near-infrared photos from Proteus while it was flying high over the Experimental Aircraft Association's "AirVenture 99" Airshow at Oshkosh, Wisc.
+A small Airborne Real-Time Imaging System (ARTIS) camera, developed by HyperSpectral Sciences, Inc., under ERAST, was demonstrated during the summer of 1999 when it took visual and near-infrared photos from Proteus while it was flying high over the Experimental Aircraft Association's "AirVenture 99" Airshow at Oshkosh, WI.
 The images were displayed on a computer monitor at the show only moments after they were taken.

 In March 2002, Proteus served as a surrogate UAV controlled remotely from the ground during flight demonstrations of an active detect, see and avoid (DSA) system for potential application to UAVs out of Las Cruces, New Mexico.
 In each of 18 different scenarios, a Goodrich Skywatch HP Traffic Advisory System (TAS) on the Proteus detected approaching "cooperative" aircraft (those with operating transponders) on potential collision courses, including several scenarios with two aircraft approaching from different directions.
 The remote pilot then directed Proteus to turn, climb or descend as needed to avoid the potential threat.

-In April 2003, a second series of flight demonstrations focusing on "non-cooperative" aircraft (those without operating transponders) was conducted near Mojave, Calif., again using the Proteus as a surrogate UAV.
+In April 2003, a second series of flight demonstrations focusing on "non-cooperative" aircraft (those without operating transponders) was conducted near Mojave, CA, again using the Proteus as a surrogate UAV.
 This time, Proteus was equipped with a small Amphitech OASys 35 Ghz primary radar system to detect intruder aircraft on simulated collision courses.
 The radar data was telemetered directly to the ground station as well as relayed through a satellite system installed on Proteus.
 A mix of intruder aircraft, ranging from a sailplane to a high-speed jet, flew 20 scenarios over a four-day period.
 In each case, the radar picked up the intruding aircraft at ranges from 2.5 to 6.5 miles, depending on the intruder's radar signature.
 Proteus' remote pilot on the ground was able to direct Proteus to take evasive action if needed.

 |Sept.
 23, 1998||First flew publicly.|